xcube-dev/xcube/docs/source/cli/xcube_serve.rst

           - [ 0, [0, 1, 0., 0.5], low_risk]
           - [ 1, orange, medium_risk]
           - [ 2, [1, 0, 0], high_risk]

+All colormaps defined in the `CustomColorMaps` section will be available in the xcube Viewer, even if they haven't been selected in the Styles section for a specific data variable.

 .. _example: